CutFEM/CutFEM-Library/README.md

 # Installing the CutFEM Library

 1. **Install dependencies**
-    * For default configuration, you need to install UMFPACK.
+    * For default configuration, you need to install Cmake and UMFPACK.
+You need to be able to run C++20, so make sure you have a compatible compiler.
     * To use e.g. MUMPS, you need to install mumps and mpi.

 2. **Clone**